CactusVPN Review

 The other interesting feature is “smart DNS,” which is CactusVPN’s way of getting users access to geoblocked content.
 CactusVPN claims on its website that SmartDNS can get you access to over 320 unblocked websites, and during our testing we found this to be generally true.

-CactusVPN’s Smart DNS option aims to be an easy and singular solution to accessing all streaming and restricted content.
+solution to accessing all streaming and restricted content.

 There were some issues with the “smartDNS” feature, though, which we’ll look at in more detail shortly in the “ease of use” section.
 The most glaring things that CactusVPN failed to include is some kind of split tunneling.
-(For services that include this feature, be sure to check out our CyberGhost review and Surfshark review.)
+(For services that include this feature, be sure to check out our CyberGhost review and ExpressVPN review.)

 Split tunneling is an increasingly common feature that allows you to choose on an app-by-app basis which programs use the VPN’s protected tunnel connection and which ones use an unprotected connection.
 You can see two excellent but distinct implementations of this feature in our ExpressVPN vs CyberGhost article.